 Another notable contributor to the Victoria Cross Online website is Brian.
 Brian is an ex-serviceman who has a great interest in the history of the Victoria Cross.
 He is a regular contributor to the group, and has provided a number of images for the site.
 He has very recently provided images of the VC stone unveiling for Thomas Maufe VC in Ilkley, Yorkshire.
 Thanks is very due to Brian!

-Victoria Cross Online has been very honoured to receive the help of three living recipients of the Victoria Cross.
-Johnson has been extremely helpful with images for his page, and has provided a quote.
+Victoria Cross Online has been very honoured to receive the help of three recipients of the Victoria Cross.
+Johnson Beharry VC has been extremely helpful with images for his page, and has provided a quote.
 He has also checked out the text for his page and this is very welcome.